 This article contains affiliate links.
 We may earn a small commission when you purchase through these links, at no additional cost to you.
 This helps us keep ThinkEV running.

-I sat in the BYD Seal expecting to find the catch.
+Looking at the BYD Seal expecting to find the catch.

 I kept waiting for the asterisk.
 It didn't come.